 Nothing in the ceremony will offend those who are religious, and people of all persuasions often comment on how uplifted they feel.

 ‘We think you did an outstanding job, and would recommend your services to everyone.’

 ‘Your compassion and empathy was palpable’

 Why choose a Humanist ceremony?

 Humanists UK trains, accredits, insures and supports a national network of celebrants to conduct naming, wedding and funeral ceremonies for those looking for a non-religious alternative.
-With some 300 celebrants, the BHA is the largest and longest-established organisation offering non-religious and humanist ceremonies by trained celebrants in the UK.
+With over 300 celebrants, Humanists UK is the largest and longest-established organisation offering non-religious and humanist ceremonies by trained celebrants in the UK.